eqld/nlsh/README.md

   # but increases token usage significantly.
 Can be overridden with
   # --full-files or --no-full-files flags.
   include_full_files: true

+  # Language for commit message generation (e.g., "Spanish", "French", "German")
+  # Set to null or omit for default behavior (English)
+  # Can be overridden with --language/-l flag or NLSH_NLGC_LANGUAGE env var
+  language: null
 ```

 *   The `is_reasoning_model` flag is used by `nlsh` to identify models that provide reasoning tokens in their responses.
 When this flag is set to `true` and verbose mode (`-v`) is enabled, the tool will display the model's reasoning process.